thorvg/thorvg/README.md

 - [LibreScoot](https://librescoot.org/en/) uses ThorVG for GPU-free Lottie boot animations on its embedded mobility platform.
 - [MetaModule](https://4mscompany.com/metamodule) uses ThorVG as a lightweight vector rasterization backend for its modular synthesizer UI.
 - [MorphOS](https://www.morphos-team.net/), an Amiga-inspired operating system integrating ThorVG for modern vector graphics rendering.
-- [OpenVela](https://www.openvela.com/), an open-source AIoT operating system integrating ThorVG for lightweight vector graphics rendering.
+- [OpenVela](https://www.openvela.com/), an open-source AIoT operating system integrating ThorVG for vector graphics rendering.
+- [Paragraphic](https://paragraphic.design/), a cross-platform parametric graphic design application using ThorVG for realtime vector graphics rendering.
-- [TinyPiXOS](https://www.tinypixos.com/en/) is a lightweight, open-source Linux OS leveraging ThorVG for efficient, high-quality GUI rendering.
+- [TinyPiXOS](https://www.tinypixos.com/en/) is a lightweight, open-source Linux OS leveraging ThorVG for GUI rendering.
 - [Vagabond](https://store.steampowered.com/app/1673090/Vagabond/) uses ThorVG for vector graphics rendering in its procedurally generated 2D sandbox RPG.

 Would you like us to showcase your project with ThorVG?
 Feel free to [open an issue](https://github.com/thorvg/thorvg/issues) or submit a pull request!